daveyvango/research/Ansible_v_Bolt.md

 #### Bolt
 Bolt requires you learn the Puppet language to write plans.
 It's doable if you're a decent scripter.
 In order to parse the returned data from query-like tasks, it's important to have a grasp on iterating and understanding returned data structures.

 1. First you have to create a module to house your plans.
 My example is `boltmodule` with my plan named `example`.
 It's helpful in this step to be familiar with Puppet organization.
 Note the contents of ```boltmodule/plans/example.pp``` below; there are many more keystrokes to accomplish the same tasks as the Ansible example above.
-There's a trade-off here: more charactes, but greater flexibility (i.e. looping and logic checks).
+There's a trade-off here: more keystrokes, but greater flexibility (i.e. looping and logic checks) and it reads like a script.
 ```puppet
 plan boltmodule::example(){
   $remotes_1 = ['www.remote.com', 'www.remote2.com']